If you haven't already seen it, check out our visit to Galilee.

 But at least we CAN travel to Jordan from Israel – unlike Syria or Lebanon, which will not accept a passport that has Israeli stamps.

-You may click your "back" button to return to the index page or the link above to continue with us.
+Click your "back" button to return to the index page.